The deceased’s estate may recover both economic and non-economic damages.

 In cases involving instantaneous death, the estate may not recover any damages for pain and suffering.
 Pain and suffering damages are only available if measurable time elapses between injury and death.
 So how is it possible to know if a deceased person experienced pain or fear before death?
 Sometimes we rely on witnesses, like those who are present or witnessed the death.
 Other times, we rely on an expert, like a medical doctor or pathologist, who can give an opinion on whether the deceased likely experienced pain before death.

-In one case of mine, there was a serious dispute over whether the deceased experienced pain and fear before her death in a serious automobile accident.
-I was able to track down witnesses who actually made contact with the deceased woman right after the accident.
+In one case handled by attorney Chris Davis and the team at Davis Law Group, P.S., there was a serious dispute over whether the deceased experienced pain and fear before her death in a serious automobile accident.
+We were able to track down witnesses who actually made contact with the deceased woman right after the accident.
 These witnesses stated that she was visibly conscious and talking.
-I also hired a medical expert who reviewed the deceased’s medical records and was able to share the opinion that the woman had experienced considerable pain as a result of her injuries.
-This evidence allowed me to recover a significant amount of money for the estate as compensation for the deceased’s pre-death pain and suffering.
+Our team also hired a medical expert who reviewed the deceased’s medical records and was able to share the opinion that the woman had experienced considerable pain as a result of her injuries.
+This evidence allowed Davis Law Group to recover a significant amount of money for the estate as compensation for the deceased’s pre-death pain and suffering.